 - Indoor air design conditions are based on actual measured values from Finnish residential buildings.

 - The building physical properties of construction materials used were mainly those of materials used in Finland.

-The method can be utilized in many ways when optimizing the hygrothermal behaviour of structures.
+The analysis method for moisture performance of structures can be utilized in many different ways when designing moisture safe structures, in drying time analyses and when determining adequate hygrothermal reliability.
 Companies can use the method in product development by confirming the hygrothermal behaviour of their structural concepts in advance in both present and future climates.
-The method can also be adapted to the climates of other countries, so that buildings can be executed safely, and it may even gain a competitive edge.
-Additionally, in renovation cases the hygrothermal behaviour of different renovation solutions can be compared so that the best solution may be chosen.
+Additionally, in new and renovation cases the hygrothermal behaviour of different solutions can be compared.

 Additional reading: FRAME-project.